Bolting Fiero Seats into Another Car

 2. It is very important that the bottom of the track is securely bolted to the floor of the car and the top of the track is securely bolted to the bottom of the seat.
 (Please do not use screws and pieces of wood)

-3. Often the floor of the car is not flat and the original tracks have been made in such a way as to provide a flat plane for the seat to sit on, in which case it is better to use the car’s original tracks.
-They will have the proper mounts to bolt the tracks to the floor of the car; the floor of the car is reinforced where the seat tracks bolt on.
-As a rule it is more difficult to modify the floor of the car than the top of the tracks.
+A. Often the floor of your car is not flat and the original tracks have been made to provide a flat plane for the seat to sit on, in which case it is better to use your car’s original tracks.
+Your tracks will have the proper holes to bolt the tracks to the floor of your car; the floor of the car is reinforced where the tracks bolt on.

-6. The Fiero seat ‘track mounting points’ are 13 3/8 inches side-to-side and 14 inches front-to-rear.
-Remove the original seats from the car / remove the original tracks from the seat / measure the original seat’s ‘track mounting points’.
 As a rule General Motors cars often use the same track mounting point dimensions, if so you are in luck.
 If the side-to-side dimension is correct you may be able to drill front-to-rear hole(s) in the top of the tracks to accept the Fiero seat.
 If not you will probably need to weld metal plates (maybe two, maybe four) to the top of the tracks and drill holes to accept the Fiero seat.

 Fitting Fiero seats into your MGB